What the bleep is EVM? And why do I care? — Managing AEC project performanceJune 27th, 2019

 Those numbers are woeful!
 They show just how poor we are at managing projects.
-That’s what this release is about — I was just in a customer meeting the other day and the practice owner said, “What we want is early warning signals.
+I was just in a customer meeting the other day and the practice owner said, “What we want is early warning signals.
 It’s not that we’re angry at anybody, it’s that we want to know when something’s likely to be a problem, so we can jump in and help.”

 EVM in project performance does that.

 Like I said, EVM is a project management technique employed within Synergy’s project performance feature.

 How does it work? — Twinkle, twinkle little star (rating)

 Synergy applies complex accounting methodology (EVM) to project data and visualizes it in a simple star rating system, so decision makers can easily make sense of complex data in real-time.
 You can quickly identify and compare the performance of projects in your business (like a health star rating system on food labels, only more honest).

 The way it works is straightforward.
 We make a very rough assumption that, if you said you were going to do this body of work over this period, you should be doing that work at an approximately even pace.

 That’s never exactly true.
 But if you start off with that as a rough assumption, it means that you can make some predictive calculations from it without having to do a boring week-by-week schedule.